MicrosoftDocs/Devices-docs/surface/secure-surface-dock-ports-semm.md

 This article assumes that you either obtain certificates from a third-party provider or already have expertise in PKI certificate services and know how to create your own.
 You should be familiar with and follow the general recommendations for creating certificates as described in [Get started with Surface Enterprise Management Mode (SEMM)](surface-enterprise-management-mode.md) documentation, with one exception.
 The certificates required to configure Surface Docks with SEMM require expiration terms of 30 years for the **Dock Certificate Authority** and 20 years for the **Host Authentication Certificate**.

 If you already have the appropriate certificates, proceed to the next section.
-Otherwise, carfeully review the guidance in [Appendix: Root and host certificate requirements](#appendix-root-and-host-certificate-requirements).
+Otherwise, carefully review the guidance in [Appendix: Root and host certificate requirements](#appendix-root-and-host-certificate-requirements).

 ### Create a dock provisioning package